martiis/blink1-run/README.md

 # blink1-run
 Shell script runner for [blink1-tool][2].
 In order this script to work you must have [command-line][1] tool from blink1.
-This script can only be run on systems that has bash (Linux, OSX).
+Script provided in this repository can only be run on systems that has bash (Linux, OSX).

 ## setup
 ```